Airbus Strikes $34 Billion Deal With China Amid Boeing Scandal

 “We are honoured to support the growth of China’s civil aviation with our leading aircraft families – single aisle and widebodies.
 Our expanding footprint in China demonstrate [sic] our lasting confidence in the Chinese market and our long-term commitment to China and our partners.”

 Faury is due to become Airbus’ next CEO in April, meaning this may not be the last major deal China strikes with the French aviation company.
-It also comes as President Xi has been campaigning across Europe for China’s new “Belt and Road” trade initiative — Italy became the first G7 country to sign a Memorandum of Understanding under Belt and Road with the Chinese government this past Saturday (per Al Jazeera).
+It also comes as President Xi has been campaigning across Europe for China’s new “Belt and Road” trade initiative.
+Italy became the first G7 country to sign a Memorandum of Understanding under Belt and Road with the Chinese government this past Saturday (per Al Jazeera).

 China agrees to buy 290 Airbus A320 planes, 10 A350s: French presidency https://t.co/8eZl0MgaAC pic.twitter.com/vXKwcWXMpp